yet-it-compiles/JP-Cripps-Bot/README.md

 A simple readme file for the Wagon Count Bot

 ## About The Project
-   JP Cripps is a fully functional, command-oriented Discord bot implemented using the Discord.py API.
-Its primary objective is to provide a range of useful, fun, and interactive community-driven features that enables community members the ability to participate in challenges, track progress towards role milestones, and engage in competitive games centered around the Red Dead Redemption Online universe.
-In addition, JP Cripps efficiently handles medial administrative level tasks, helping server administrators tackle issues faster and more effectively.
+JP Cripps is a feature-rich Discord bot that utilizes the Discord.py API to provide a comprehensive range of community-driven features.
+It facilitates participation in challenges, tracks progress towards role milestones, and enables competitive games focused on the Red Dead Redemption Online universe.
+Additionally, JP Cripps streamlines administrative tasks, making it easier for server administrators to handle issues quickly and effectively.

 ## Command Help
 ![Command  Help](https://user-images.githubusercontent.com/43221618/226866118-b5e7c335-103b-4c1f-a7c8-39aefcbec613.png)